typelevel/toolkit/docs/examples.md

 ## Parsing and transforming raw data
 This real world example was written by [Thanh Le] to convert a file for the [scalachess library](https://github.com/lichess-org/scalachess).
 The file is used for testing the correctness of its legal moves generator.

-Start with the input:
+Start with an input file named `fischer.epd` containing:

 ```
 bqnb1rkr/pp3ppp/3ppn2/2p5/5P2/P2P4/NPP1P1PP/BQ1BNRKR w HFhf - 2 9 ;D1 21 ;D2 528 ;D3 12189 ;D4 326672 ;D5 8146062 ;D6 227689589
 ```

-And the end result:
+The result will be a `chess960.perft` containing:

 ```
 id 0